Three Flavours Cornetto: Shaun of the Dead

-The trilogy's Cornetto reference begins with a scene in which Shaun buys a cone for his friend Ed (Frost) at his request as Ed wakes up groggy and badly hung over after a night of drinking.
+The trilogy's Cornetto reference begins with a scene in which Shaun buys a cone for his friend Ed (Frost) at his request as Ed wakes up groggy and badly hungover after a night of drinking.
 Director Edgar Wright has said that he used to use Cornettos as a hangover cure.

 Hot Fuzz

 The second entry is Hot Fuzz, a 2007 buddy cop action comedy.
 Pegg and Frost play police officers who investigate a series of mysterious deaths in a small English village; Danny Butterman (Frost) grew up there and Nicholas Angel (Pegg) is an outsider, accustomed to the fast-paced busy life of London law enforcement.
-The two officers purchase Cornetto cones at a convenience store at various times, and a scrap of the wrapper falls onto the counter when Angel later makes other purchases at a motorway service station.
+The two officers purchase Cornetto cones at a corner shop at various times, and a scrap of the wrapper falls onto the counter when Angel later makes other purchases at a motorway service station.

 The World's End

 The third installment is The World's End, a 2013 science fiction apocalyptic comedy.
-The film follows a group of friends, led by Pegg, reattempting an epic pub crawl during an alien occupation of their home town.
+The film follows a group of friends, led by Pegg, reattempting an epic pub crawl of their youth and discovering an alien occupation of their home town.
 In the final scene of the film, a Cornetto wrapper blows past in a breeze, briefly catching on a wire fence.

 Wright said in an interview for Entertainment Weekly, "We thought it would be a funny idea to do a sci-fi film where even the people who are going to be your saviours are hammered."